jaytecks/strix-b550-f-hackintosh/README.md

 My EFI files for my desktop hack.
 Motherboard is an ASUS Strix B550-F GAMING

 [Help downloading or using this EFI](https://github.com/ThatsNiceGuy/strix-b550-f-hackintosh/blob/master/README.md#installation-and-usage)

-## Important info
-- Based on OpenCore 0.6.0
-- **EFI now mostly working!**

 ## What works
-- Full support for Catalina 10.15
+- Full support for Catalina 10.15 with OpenCore 0.5.9
 - Audio
 - Ethernet
+  - Some issues have been found; if your Hackintosh kernel panics when you try to boot then disable Ethernet in the BIOS.
 - USB (probably, haven't tested all ports)
 - Wi-Fi if you have a wireless card
 - Bluetooth if you have a wireless card